aaronplayz-sys/frontier-biz/README.md

 ```

 ### Development
-When doing a git clone or forking, this repository, the docker-compose.yml file is already set to develpment.
+When doing a git clone or fork of this repository, the docker-compose.yml file is already set to develpment.

 ```YAML
 environment: